RAIVNLab/STR/README.md

 STR Model Evaluation: ```python main.py --config configs/largescale/<arch>-str.yaml --multigpu 0,1,2,3 --pretrained <STR-Model> --evaluate```

 ## Sparsity Budget Transfer
 If it is hard to hand-code all the budgets into a method like DNW, you can use the budget transfer functionalities of the repo.
+The pretrained models provided have to be in the native STR model format and not in coverted/compatible Dense model format.
+You should change [this piece](main.py#L313) of code to support Dense format as well.

 Transfer to DNW: ```python main.py --config configs/largescale/<arch>-dnw.yaml --multigpu 0,1,2,3 --pretrained <STR-Model> --ignore-pretrained-weights --use-budget```